alice0meta/TagTime/NOTES.md

 // "(@alice, in case this is an easy fix: i drag the tagtime prompt to secondary screen and leave it there. on next ping it jumps to the corresponding place on primary screen. better if it didn't move on you)"
 // fix up the readme
 // oh dear, ζtt is _not_ very window-sanitary. dependency: work on ζ₀
+// check if the graph is do-more or do-less and do the uploading order accordingly

 // todo:
 //! automatically run on startup